melezhik/outthentic-dsl/README.md

 ## Text blocks

-Sometimes it is very helpful to match against a \`block of lines' goes consequentially, like here:
+Sometimes it is very helpful to match against a \`sequence of lines' like here.

+Dsl code:

     # this text block
     # consists of 5 strings
-    # goes consequentially
+    # going consecutive
-    # line by line:

     begin:
         # plain strings